dandyling/dandyling/README.md

 ## Front-end and Startups

-I mostly build websites using front-end technologie stacks such as React, Vue.js etc. I joined a couple of startups, so I am fluent with LEAN startup methodologies.
+I mostly build websites using front-end technology stacks such as React, Vue.js etc. I joined a couple of startups, so I am fluent with LEAN startup methodologies.
 I enjoyed building rapid prototypes and MVP and getting feedbacks from users to learn about how I can serve their needs.
 I built a project for an NGO too.

 ## GitHub Stats